nginxinc/nginx-gateway-fabric/README.md

 ## Contacts

 We’d like to hear your feedback!
 If you have any suggestions or experience issues with our Gateway Controller, please create an issue or send a pull request on GitHub.
-You can contact us directly via kubernetes@nginx.com or on the [NGINX Community Slack](https://nginxcommunity.slack.com/channels/nginx-kubernetes-gateway).
+You can contact us directly via kubernetes@nginx.com or on the [NGINX Community Slack](https://nginxcommunity.slack.com/channels/nginx-kubernetes-gateway) in the `#nginx-kubernetes-gateway` channel.

 ## Contributing